vinaysingri/opcode-ai/memory-bank/activeContext.md

 1. **Key Insights**
    - The command pattern provides a clean way to implement the various instructions
    - Using a factory for instruction creation simplifies adding new instructions
+   - Using enums for register names provides compile-time safety
+   - Proper encapsulation of register state improves maintainability
    - The register manager abstraction makes it easy to extend with new registers

 2. **Challenges**